cloudfoundry/loggregator-release/README.md

 However, if your Cloud Foundry instance overrides the "properties.uaa.clients.cf" property in a stub, you need to add "doppler.firehose" to the scope list in the "properties.uaa.clients.cf.scope" property.

 To add this scope to one of your users, please use the [uaac tool](http://docs.cloudfoundry.org/adminguide/uaa-user-management.html).

+### Consuming log and metric data

+The [NOAA Client](https://github.com/cloudfoundry/noaa) library, written in Golang, can be used by Go applications to consume app log data as well as the log + metrics firehose.
+If you wish to write your own client, please refer to the NOAA source and documentation.

 ### Development